Azure/LAMP/docs/Get-Install-Data.md

 # Retrieve essential install details

-Once a deployment has completed the ARM template will output some values that you will need for managing your Moodle instalation.
+Once a deployment has completed the ARM template will output some values that you will need for managing your Moodle installation.
 These are available in the portal, but in this document we will retrieve them using the AZ command line tools and through the AZ CLI tool.
 This document describes the available parameters and how to retrieve them.